-The mission of the investor-owned water utility industry is to provide quality and reliable water service at an affordable price for the customer, with a fair return for shareholders.
+The mission of the investor-owned water utility industry is to provide quality and reliable water service at an affordable price to customers, while earning a fair return for shareholders.
 A number of challenges face the industry, including:

 - strict environmental, health and safety standards; - the need for substantial capital investment; - economic regulation by state, and/or, in some cases, local government; and - the impact of weather and drought conditions on water sales demand.